 The problem is that we’re looking in the wrong place!
 It’s not an ingredient, a nutrient, a magical fat, organic farming, nor the phytochemicals in wine.

 It’s about not giving food powers it doesn’t have!!!.
-Instead of finding pleasure in what we are eating, we’re taking ourselves on an interstellar gilt trip.
-And in the meantime, while we’re plotting how to lose the future weight gain or penalizing ourselves for our lack of will power, we’re missing the opportunity to enjoy the magic that happens when you eat good food: the sensual experience and the sharing that goes on when we eat with others.
+Instead of finding pleasure in what we are eating, we’re taking ourselves on an interstellar guilt trip.
+And in the meantime, while we’re carefully planning how to lose the future weight gain or penalizing ourselves for our lack of will power, we’re missing the opportunity to enjoy the magic that happens when you eat good food: the sensual experience and the sharing that goes on when we eat with others.
 Then food looses its main sources of nourishment: nutritional, social and emotional.

 We are so busy worrying, that we miss the opportunity to enjoy.
 Did you know that our digestion actually starts in the brain?
 The engines of our digestive tract get turned on when our eyes see the food, our nose smells it, our taste buds sense it and our brain registers it as an upcoming eating experience.
 It tells the vagus nerve to get the digestive juices going.
 It’s called the cephalic phase of digestion, and if we don’t allow it time and focus (if we’re stressed and distracted when we are starting to eat, this first step of our digestion gets severely affected), our whole digestive process gets affected.
 We lose digestive efficiency (that can lead to indigestion), and to a lower production of hydrochloric acid and certain enzymes, which can affect our feeling of satiety, and our capacity to absorb nutrients diminishes.
 We are designed to experience a meal as pleasure, and if we prevent ourselves from doing so, we only affect our bodies negatively.